Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Because IP therapy adds fluid to your abdomen, you will have a feeling of pressure and bloating.
+Because IP therapy adds fluid to your stomach, you will have a feeling of pressure and bloating.
 It may help if you walk around after treatment, or sit upright.
 Wear comfortable clothing with a stretchy waistband for the next few days.
 As the fluid is absorbed by your body, you may need to urinate more often.
 You may also be told to drink a lot of fluids during this process.

 Itchy, dry skin